 You may have noticed that we’ve been talking about The Songwriting Academy a lot.
 There’s two reasons for this.
 Firstly, they’re awesome and their world-class courses are fantastic and really help veteran as well as rookie songwriters to sound even better.
 Secondly, they’ve been kind enough to provide our members with free spaces on their courses.

-Bryonii and Natasha TL Norman did a marvelous job of running our Instagram story and spreading the good word about what we’re trying to do here at Music Gateway when we sent them to The Songwriting Academy’s London event last month.
+Bryonii and Natasha TL Norman did a marvellous job of running our Instagram story and spreading the good word about what we’re trying to do here at Music Gateway when we sent them to The Songwriting Academy’s London event last month.
 They became what we affectionately termed: ‘Music Gateway Ambassadors’.

 We sat down with them to discuss how they found the course and how it will help them build their careers.

 It was great to see these two working together on our Instagram story and seem to have that enthusiastic approachability that’s looked for in emerging artists.
 Natasha tells us how useful the course was for her:

 “The course was really well put together, with a lot of thoughtful tips on what to consider when writing a song.
 I think what I learned will definitely be applied each time I have a songwriting session.”

 Natasha is already an accomplished songwriter.
 For her to have learned new approaches to songwriting that she’ll take with her into future songwriting sessions, is great to hear and a good example of how Music Gateway can help anyone and everyone in their music careers.